-For Tier-1 the more realistic model for dietary and contact exposure estimation is used, leading to a lower predicted exposure quantity.
-Using the Tier-1 exposure models for both contact and for dietary exposure to calculate the PEQj values for the Vegetation margin scenario, results in an overall predicted effect at the colony level $PE{SPG} = 4.55\%$ and 11.18% based on dietary model for above soil contamination and for through soil contamination, respectively.
+Using the Tier 1 exposure models for both contact and dietary exposure, calculated $PEQ_j$ values for the 'Vegetation margin' scenario result in an overall predicted effect at the colony level $PE{SPG}$ = 4.55% and 11.18% based on dietary model for above soil contamination and for through soil contamination, respectively.
 Whereas non-violation of the protection goal for honey bees is identified for the former, the protection goal for the latter is violated.
-Therefore, in case of this example, further refinement of the PEQj for the dietary model for through soil contamination can be done according to Section 5.3.
+Therefore, in case of this example, further refinement of the $PEQ_j$ for the dietary model for through soil contamination can be done according to Section 5.3.

 With regards to the effect parameters a DRCj will not always be available for all substances and risk cases.
-If the derivation of a proper log-logistic dose-response curve is not possible because of limited data, in any case an LD{50} /IP value needs to be derived, and a default (conservative) slope value can be used as described in section 6.3.
+If the derivation of a proper log-logistic dose-response curve is not possible because of limited data, in any case an $LD{50}$ /IP value needs to be derived, and a default (conservative) slope value can be used as described in Section 6.3.
 Leaving out one endpoint (risk case) is not acceptable, unless an appropriate default PIE values is used.

-If a substance is found to show time-reinforced toxicity (TRT), the predicted individual level effect for the chronic dietary risk case PIE{dc} should be calculated differently: instead of the standard 10-day LDD{50} , a lifespan LDD{50} -TRT (covering a 27-day lifespan for the active period of honey bees) should be used, together with a PEQ_i calculated for a 27-day exposure period
+If a substance is found to show time-reinforced toxicity (TRT), the predicted individual level effect for the chronic dietary risk case $PIE{dc}$ should be calculated differently: instead of the standard 10-day $LDD{50}$ , a lifespan $LDD{50}$ -TRT (covering a 27-day lifespan for the active period of honey bees) should be used, together with a $PEQ_i$ calculated for a 27-day exposure period

-(see also section 8.2.1).
-An additional risk assessment, covering the inactive period of honey bees during the winter period must be performed as well (see also section 8.2.2).
+(see also Section 8.2.1).
+An additional risk assessment, covering the inactive period of honey bees during the winter period must be performed as well (see also Section 8.2.2).

-If the risk assessment based on the Tier-1 exposure indicates unacceptable risk (i.e. SPG not met), and it is not possible to mitigate the risk, a risk assessment based on a Tier-2 or Tier-3 is necessary.
+If the risk assessment based on the Tier-1 exposure indicates unacceptable risk (i.e., SPG not met), and it is not possible to mitigate the risk, a risk assessment based on a Tier-2 or Tier-3 exposure assessment is necessary.
 It is noted that if an appropriate Tier-2 exposure assessment is not available, and the risk was not excluded at the lower tiers, the conclusion on the risk assessment will be drawn on the basis of those lower tiers.